adidasInt/CI-CDIntegrationApiSampleJava/README.md

 ## Jenkins
 Jenkins provides us a platform to develop our pipeline as code, using Jenkinsfile.
 All the configuration needed by jenkins is described in jenkins-values.yaml, a file ready to use with Helm.
-In this case, we use Jenkins Chart, that use Jenkins Kubernetes plugin to allow integrate Jenkins in a Kubernetes cluster.
+In this case, we use Jenkins Chart, that use Jenkins Kubernetes plugin to allow the integration of Jenkins in a Kubernetes cluster.
 Amoung others, we have the capacity to deploy on demand Jenkins agents, allowing horizontal scalabillity.
 Also provides the posibility to define containers inside a Jenkins file, using groovy.

 ## Helm
 Helm provides the capacity to deploy "Charts" in Kubernetes.
-In this case, we are only using Jenkins Chart, but we have the posibility of install any type of application like prometheus or grafana.
+In this case, we are only using Jenkins Chart, but we have the posibility to install any type of application like prometheus or grafana.

 ## Github
-As SCM, Github allow to manage files and version of the code, but also manage the events sended to Jenkins
+As SCM, Github allow to manage files and version of the code, but also manage the events sended to Jenkins.

 ## Google Container Registry
 GCE provide a Docker Image Registry that fits perfecly with GKE, that avoid us work related with Image management and credentials.
 Also provide a GUI where we can manage the images.

 ## How it works?
 The final target is simple.
-If you push content to the branch develop in Github, you will see the changes in app-dev.rapibox.cloud only if the defined test pass.
+If you push content to the branch develop in Github, you will see the changes in *app-dev.rapibox.cloud* only if the defined test pass.
-If you do the same against master, you will find your changes in app-raspibox.cloud (again, only if the test pass).
+If you do the same against master, you will find your changes in *app.raspibox.cloud* (again, only if the test pass).

 ## ToDo list (or wishlist)